EC528-Fall-2023/ChRIS/README.md

 High-Level Goals for improving ChRIS include:

 * Implement robust observability stack for ChRIS to collect critical performance data of the system and individual plugins
-* Provide a simple, understandable interface for visualizing and monitoring the observability data (e.g. Grafana dashboard) both for expert users such as system administrators and for non-expert medical researchers
+* Provide a simple, understandable interface for visualizing and monitoring the observability data (e.g. Grafana dashboard) for system administrators
 * Configure observable instances of ChRIS with OpenShift and Helm
 * Deploy ChRIS on the New England Research Cloud (NERC) with the observability stack and be able to run ChRIS plug-ins and obtain meaningful observability data

 Below are definitions of some terms that will be frequently encountered in this README file:
 * Plugin:
-Container image used for running computational workflows
+Container image used for running computational workflows in ChRIS
 * Instrumentation:
 Setting up a system such that its components emit meaningful traces, metrics and logs

 ## 2. End Users Of The Project

 ChRIS observability tools will be used by healthcare system administrators to provide active statistics on the performance of ChRIS’s backend and individual tasks in the ChRIS container scheduling system.
-They will mainly be used by expert users for the sake of improving and maintaining the efficient functionality of the ChRIS system during its operation.
+They will mainly be used by expert users for the sake of improving and maintaining the efficient functionality of the ChRIS system during its operation, as well as allowing system administrators to track trends in how ChRIS is performing and being used.
 However, it my also be useful for the Medical employment sector in order to track the performance of their ChRIS plugins running medical data workflows, however interface for non-expert users is not yet implemented.

 ##### System administrators (Primary users):

 * Monitor performance metrics and maintain the system
-* Track metrics such as CPU utilization and storage for finding any system errors and maintaining the service in real-time
+* Track metrics such as CPU utilization and information like recent errors for maintaining the service in real-time
+* Track trends in plugin use such as resource use by plugin image type and plugin use by users over time
-* Will have access to a user-friendly interface (e.g. Grafana dashboard) with optional access to raw system logs
+* Will have access to a user-friendly interface (e.g. Grafana dashboard)

-##### Non system admin users (Secondary users):

-* Currently, shares interface with system adminstrators
-* Simple use-cases for non-expert users (e.g. medical researchers or personnel) to easily monitor the performance of their individual plugins
-* Assumes that users have experience using the ChRIS UI to be able to effectively use/understand the monitoring data

 ## 3. Scope and Features Of The Project